brainsatplay/wasl/README.md

-# wasl
- The Web Application Specification Language (WASL)
+# Web Application Specification Languages (WASL) 1.0

-## What is WASL?
+## Introduction
-`wasl` is a specification language for defining web applications.
+**WASL** is a specification language for defining web applications.

-`wasl` is written in [JSON Schema](https://json-schema.org/) and validated using [Ajv](https://ajv.js.org/).
+This specification is written in [JSON Schema](https://json-schema.org/) and validated using [Ajv](https://ajv.js.org/).
 Typescript types are generaged using [json-schema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript).

-It inherits heavily from the `package.json` file from Node.js, though includes a new `graph` key/value pair to declare application logic and associations with other code files.
+**WASL** files inherit heavily from the `package.json` file from Node.js.
+However, they include a new `graph` key/value pair to declare application logic and associations with other code files.

 Each version of `wasl` is archived in the `versions` folder of this repository.

-## Errors vs Warnings
-Errors mean that the WASL file will not run.

-Warnings indicate that there is suboptimal syntax in the files themselves.
-However, these are corrected to load the file and don't impact loaded object format.

-## Features
-- Validation of original JSON files and loaded objects against the JSON Schema
-- Automatic importing of code specified using the `src` key (anywhere in the WASL file!)

-##  WASL Example Syntax
+###  WASL Example Syntax
 ```json
 {
     "graph": {